In this article we will discuss, not only what an expansion joint is, but how it should be applied to your balcony.

 - (c) to interrupt the tiled surface to match discontinuities in substrate such as construction joints, movement joints etc.”

 The expansion joint must be created using a sealant that is a silicone or polyurethane product, and not the lesser quality caulking products (acrylic latex or siliconised latex) which dry hard and do not allow for permanent flexibility.

 Why are expansion joints important for tiling?

-The reason they are so critical is that without them, especially on floors subject to sunlight, most installations which otherwise appear to be well done, can sometimes fail.
+The reason they are so critical for tiling is that without them, especially on floors subject to sunlight, most installations which otherwise appear to be well done can sometimes fail.

 Without enough room for the tile assembly to expand, the tile will pop up or “tent” most times in the middle of the floor.
 This situation can occur in both commercial as well as large residential jobs, so none of them are exempt from this requirement.

 The Australian Standard recommends “Intermediate movement joints” be inserted in exterior floors where any dimension exceeds 4.5m centres.

 They should be provided in evenly spaced positions at approximately 4.5m centres, or at locations where stress might be reasonable be expected.